Nuclear propulsion: Nuclear electric

-Terrestrial vehicles
+Ground vehicles

-Cars
+Automobiles

 The idea of making cars that used radioactive material, radium, for fuel dates back to at least 1903.
 Analysis of the concept in 1937 indicated that the driver of such a vehicle might need a 50-ton lead barrier to shield them from radiation.

-In 1941 Dr R M Langer, a Caltech physicist, espoused the idea of a car powered by uranium-235 in the January edition of Popular Mechanics.
+In 1941, a Caltech physicist named R. M. Langer espoused the idea of a car powered by uranium-235 in the January edition of Popular Mechanics.
 He was followed by William Bushnell Stout, designer of the Stout Scarab and former Society of Engineers president, on 7 August 1945 in The New York Times.
 The problem of shielding the reactor continued to render the idea impractical.
 In December 1945, a John Wilson of London, announced he had created an atomic car.
 This created considerable interest.
 The Minister of Fuel and Power along with a large press contingent turned out to view it.
 The car did not show and Wilson claimed that it had been sabotaged.
 A later court case found that he was a fraud and there was no nuclear-powered car.

 Despite the shielding problem, through the late 1940s and early 1950s debate continued around the possibility of nuclear-powered cars.
 The development of nuclear-powered submarines and ships, and experiments to develop a nuclear-powered aircraft at that time kept the idea alive.
 Russian papers in the mid-1950s reported the development of a nuclear-powered car by Professor V P Romadin, but again shielding proved to be a problem.
 It was claimed that its laboratories had overcome the shielding problem with a new alloy that absorbed the rays.

-In 1958 at the height of the 1950s American automobile culture there were at least four theoretical nuclear-powered concept cars proposed, the American Ford Nucleon and Studebaker Packard Astral, as well as the French Simca Fulgur designed by Robert Opron and the Arbel Symétric.
+In 1958, at the height of the 1950s American automobile culture there were at least four theoretical nuclear-powered concept cars proposed, the American Ford Nucleon and Studebaker Packard Astral, as well as the French Simca Fulgur designed by Robert Opron and the Arbel Symétric.
 Apart from these concept models, none were built and no automotive nuclear power plants ever made.
 Chrysler engineer C R Lewis had discounted the idea in 1957 because of estimates that an 80000 lb engine would be required by a 3000 lb car.
 His view was that an efficient means of storing energy was required for nuclear power to be practical.
 Despite this, Chrysler's stylists in 1958 drew up some possible designs.

 In 1959 it was reported that Goodyear Tire and Rubber Company had developed a new rubber compound that was light and absorbed radiation, obviating the need for heavy shielding.
 A reporter at the time considered it might make nuclear-powered cars and aircraft a possibility.

 Ford made another potentially nuclear-powered model in 1962 for the Seattle World's Fair, the Ford Seattle-ite XXI.
 This also never went beyond the initial concept.

 In 2009, for the hundredth anniversary of General Motors' acquisition of Cadillac, Loren Kulesus created concept art depicting a car powered by thorium.